Diana (Paul Anka song): Charts

-Other Covers and adaptations
+Other covers and adaptations

 Frankie Lymon released a version of the song on his 1958 album Rock 'N Roll.

-French singer Marcel Mouloudji recorded a French version, with lyrics adapted by Jacques Plante on April 22, 1958, with The Michel Villard Ensemble.

-The French rock singer Johnny Hallyday sings the original version in his album issued in 1962 Johnny Hallyday Sings America's Rockin' Hits.
+Brazilian singer Carlos Gonzaga recorded a Portuguese version, released in 1958.

 Paul Anka sang an Italian version of the song, also called "Diana"; the Italian lyrics were written by Mario Panzeri.
 This version was released on Anka's 1963 album Italiano.

 In 1965, Bobby Rydell released the song as a single and on the album Somebody Loves You.
 Rydell's version reached No. 12 on Canada's RPM Top 40 & 5, while reaching No. 98 on the US Billboard Hot 100, No. 23 on Billboard's Middle Road Singles chart, and No. 100 on the Record World 100 Top Pops.

 In 1975, Australian band Ol' 55 released a version as their debut single.
 The song peaked at number 95 on the Kent Music Report.

 A duet was in 2006 with Anka and the famous Italian singer and entertainer Adriano Celentano, with new Italian words by Giulio Rapetti (also known as Mogol) and by the same Celentano; the Italian title was "Oh Diana".

-The Bulgarian band Wickeda also covered the song in a style that includes Balkanic folk elements; and the horror punk band Misfits recorded a version on their album Project 1950.
+The punk band Misfits covered the song on their album Project 1950 in 2003.

-In 1959, the song was covered twice in Hindi film music.
-One is in the film Dil Deke Dekho with lyrics Kaun yeh aaya mehfil me, music by Usha Khanna.
-The other is in the film Baap bete with lyrics Bol bol bol my little dove, music by Madan Mohan.
-Both songs are sung by Mohammad Rafi.
-The version in Dil deke dekho has a small portion at the end where Asha Bhonsle joins in.